Skip to content

 After completing the wizard, noorm validates the connection.
 If it succeeds, your config is saved.

-Creating a Config (Headless)
+Creating a Config Non-Interactively

 bash